everinurmind/budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to the Microverse team, for all your help and support on this project.
+- Thanks to the Microverse team, for all your help and support on this project.

+- Credit is due to **Gregoire Vella** for his original design idea that served as the inspiration for this app's creation.
+The app's overall layout and design bear significant influence from his work, and I am sincerely thankful for the inspiration he has provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>